Monday, December 19, 2011

 (The "horns" shown on Moses' head are the result of a misreading of the text of Exodus which refers to rays of light shining from Moses following his encounter with God.)

-French (Ile-de-France), 1400 - 1424
+French (Ile-de-France), c.
+1400 - 1424

-New York, Morgan Library
+New York, Pierpont Morgan Library and Museum

 MS M 394, fol.
 41v

-And, interestingly (considering the Advent context of the O Antiphon quoted above), several images present the episode of the Burning Bush in direct apposition with the Annunciation or the Nativity.
+nd, interestingly (considering the Advent context of the O Antiphon quoted above), several images present the episode of the Burning Bush in direct apposition with the Annunciation or the Nativity.
 The apparition to Moses is here being equated with the visit of the angel Gabriel to Mary or the birth of Jesus.

 Annunciation with Moses and the Burning Bush

-Tres Belles Heures de Notre Dame de Jean de Berri
+From the Tres Belles Heures de Notre Dame de Jean de Berri

-Netherlandish, ca. 1400
+Netherlandish, c.
+1400

 Turin, Museo Civico d'Arte Antica